Future of Humanities in Education Symposium

 Panel: Research at the Heart of the Humanities

-• George Justice, Provost, Professor of English, University of Tulsa
+• George Justice, Provost and Executive Vice President for Academic Affairs, Professor of English, University of Tulsa

 • Teresa Mangum, Professor Emeritus of Gender, Women's, & Sexuality Studies and English, University of Iowa

-• Moderator: Erik Scott, Associate Professor of History, University of Kansas
+• Moderator: Erik Scott, John P. Black Professor of History, University of Kansas

 3:00-3:30 p.m.